CharonTakov/CharonTakov/README.md

 ## Hi!
 I'm Charon / Filip! 🍎

+Software developer, researcher, and creative multimedia specialist enthusiastic for software, art, and the many applications of procedural generation.
+Loves creating user-centric tools and architecture to support complex algorithms, exploring them for all.
+_______

 <!--
 **CharonTakov/CharonTakov** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.